Shape-Shifters & Their Stories

 Constance O’Day-Flannery, Shifting Love

 Shape-shifting is a common theme in mythology, folklore, and fairy tales.
-In its broadest sense, shape-shifting occurs when a being (usually human) either (1) has the ability to change its shape into that of another person, creature, or other entity or (2) finds its shape involuntarily changed by someone else.
+In its broadest sense, shape-shifting occurs when a being (usually human) either (1) can change its shape into that of another person, creature, or other entity or (2) finds its shape involuntarily changed by someone else.
 If the shape change is voluntary, its cause may be an act of will, a magic word or magic words, a potion, or a magic object.
 If the change is involuntary, its cause may be a curse or spell, a wizard’s or magician’s or fairy’s help, a deity’s will, a temporal change such as a full Moon or nightfall, love, or death.
 The transformation may or may not be purposeful.

 William Lilly: Magician, Astrologer & Adept